Slate industry in Wales: Visitor attractions

 Part of the Dinorwig Slate Quarry is now within the Padarn Country Park, and the other part houses the Dinorwig power station in caverns under the old quarry workings.
 The National Slate Museum is located in some of the quarry workshops.
 The museum has displays including Victorian slate-workers' cottages that once stood at Tanygrisiau near Blaenau Ffestiniog.
 The museum has a working water wheel, and a restored incline formerly used to carry slate waggons uphill and downhill.

 In Blaenau Ffestiniog, the Llechwedd Slate Caverns have been converted into a visitor attraction.
 Visitors can travel on the Miners' Tramway or descend into the Deep Mine, via the steepest cable railway in Europe, to explore this former slate mine and learn how slate was extracted and processed and about the lives of the miners.
 The Braichgoch slate mines at Corris have been converted into a tourist attraction named "King Arthur's Labyrinth" where visitors are taken underground by boat along a subterranean river and walk through the caverns to see audiovisual presentations of the Arthurian legends.
 The Llwyngwern quarry near Machynlleth is now the site of the Centre for Alternative Technology.
 A number of the railways which carried the slates to the ports have been restored as tourist attractions, for example the Ffestiniog Railway and the Talyllyn Railway.

-Slate landscape of Northwest Wales - World Heritage status
+The Slate Landscape of Northwest Wales - World Heritage status

 In July 2021, after development of a bid for over 10 years, the slate landscape of Northwest Wales was inscribed as a World Heritage Site by UNESCO.
 The areas included in the nomination include Penrhyn quarry and the Ogwen Valley, Dinorwic quarry, Nantlle Valley, Gorseddau and Prince of Wales quarries, Ffestiniog and Porthmadog, including the Ffestiniog Railway, and Abergynolwyn and Bryn Eglwys quarry, including the Talyllyn Railway.